 - Forced air.
 Similar to air conditioning, forced air creates a current of dry air which lowers humidity, increases the temperature (which also dries out the soil more quickly and Ferns prefer a temperature range of 65°F to 75°F and causing leaves to turn brown and crispy.

 - Sources of heat.
 Whether it’s forced air, central heating, or a fireplace, sources of heat create convection currents in the house which causes dry air to circulate and dry out your fern plant.

 However, even without these factors reducing humidity, the average humidity of your home is still likely to be far too low for your fern plant to tolerate.

 How to Solve it:

-To save a fern with brown leaves increase the humidity by placing your houseplants nearer together to create a humid micro-climate or locate your fern in a more humid room, such as the bathroom and use a humidifier which can create the exact level of humidity that can prevent your fern turning brown.
+To save a fern with brown leaves increase the humidity by placing your houseplants nearer together to create a humid micro-climate or locate your fern in a more humid room, such as the bathroom, and use a humidifier that can create the exact level of humidity that can prevent your fern turning brown.

 Humidifiers are always my recommendation to reliably save a dying indoor fern, as they can create the optimal humidity for your fern that replicates the fern’s natural environment.
 With some humidifiers you can precisely set the level of humidity and localize the mist it around your fern.

 Place your fern on a saucer of water filled with pebbles so that the fern’s pot sits on the pebbles, above the water line.
 The evaporation from the saucer contributes to a more humid environment throughout the day to counteract dry air.